Domestic Abuse

 APV is not restricted to violence by an adolescent against a parent; it extends to violence against a family member who is acting as a parent i.e. common-law in-laws, foster family, grandparents, aunt or uncle.
 It must be acknowledged that there is the potential for APV to occur even when the adolescent does not live in the same property as their parents.

-MARAC (Multi-Agency Risk Assessment Conference):
+MARAC (Multi-Agency Risk Assessment Conference)

-Isle of Wight domestic abuse services
+Isle of Wight Domestic Abuse Services

 Paragon is the Isle of Wight’s domestic abuse and sexual crime service provider.
 They also provide support and services to parents and carers who are experiencing child to parent violence.
 Abuse can be reported on 0800 234 6266 (free) or ParagonIOW@theyoutrust.org.uk